Peter Frederik Steinmann: Minister of War

 Steinmann was awarded the Grand Cross of the Dannebrog on 1 November 1864.
 After the Treaty of Vienna, he was appointed the Commanding General of Jutland, in which position he won the respect and devotion from both his subordinates and the civilian population and inherited the estate of Tybjerggaard from his father.

 When the Fonnesbach Ministry was formed on 26 August 1874, he was urged to take part as it was believed that he would be able to improve the country's neglected defense system.
 He disagreed with the defense system that the former Minister of War, Christian Albert Frederich Thomsen, had implemented until his resignation.
 Unlike Thomsen, Steinmann argued that the country's defenses should emphasize the Copenhagen Sea Fortress with the temporary abandonment of the land fortifications and the fortifications at the Great and Little Belt.
 He accepted the invitation to act as Minister of War.
-During his tenure, he was accommodating towards the Venstre party, as he was willing to reduce the initial training period for infantry forces from 6 down to 5 months.
+During his tenure, he was accommodating towards the United Venstre party, as he was willing to reduce the initial training period for infantry forces from 6 down to 5 months.
 However, he did not succeed in putting any of his proposals through before the entire ministry resigned on 11 June 1875.